WammKD/Guile-Mastodon/docs/notifications.md

 ##### Summary
 Retrieve all notifications associated with the user tied to `mastoApp`.

-`maxID` will result in returning results older than this ID.
+`maxID`   will result in returning results older than this ID.<br />

-`sinceID` will result in returning results newer than this ID.
+`sinceID` will result in returning results newer than this ID.<br />
 `minID`   will result in returning results immediately newer than this ID.

 If no `limit` value is provided, the value 20 is used.